 Get to your resting spot early and relax a bit before you have dinner.
 After your belly is full, take off for a sunset chase.
 There are a bunch of west facing overlooks right off Skyline Drive just north of the main lodging areas.
 Move from overlook to overlook as golden hour turns to blue hour and the sun sets.
 Take a million pictures so you can tell all your friends the pictures don’t do it justice.
 And soak it all in.
 One fabulous spot to see the last bits of the sunset is at an overlook found just pass the cabins at Big Meadows Lodge; a short hike up to an amazing spot to sit and absorb.
 If the skies are clear, find the huge grassy meadow on the east side of Skyland Drive across from the Big Meadows Wayside and set up for your night sky viewing.

 Day 2 – Half Day Inside Shenandoah National Park

 The next morning, rise early and bring your breakfast along.
 Start making your way further North for a morning hike.
 Many of the parking lots will fill up by 9:00 am so you want to arrive in time for a good spot.
 Consider the Hawksbill Loop or the Stony Man, which is an easy 1.6 miles located at mile marker 41.7 in the central district.
 Overall Run Falls is a great spring option, which shows off the highest waterfall inside the park.
 Located at Matthews Arm Campground registration parking area, the hike is a moderately strenuous 5.1 miles.

-Finish up your 24 hours inside the park as you complete the remainder of Skyline Drive and exit from the Northern entrance station at Front Royal.
+Finish up your 24 hours inside Shenandoah National Park as you complete the remainder of Skyline Drive and exit from the Northern entrance station at Front Royal.
 From there you can head East to Washington D.C. or Annapolis for more fun.